nmiller120/ARUFaultServer/README.md

 # ARU Fault Server

-The intent of the project is to maintain a simple alarm server for a PLC that is accessable using any IP network connected device using the MQTT protocol.
+The intent of the project is to maintain a simple alarm server for a PLC that is accessable to any IP network connected device using the MQTT protocol.
 The basic operation of this server is the following...
  - The server listens for a new fault code to be transmitted from the PLC
  - When a new fault is detected the fault is registered in memory and added to a datalog